kylerbrown/bark/specification.md

 3.  support a broad range of experimental designs, and
 4.  be accessed with generic and widely available software

-A major design goal of **BARK** is to be minimal.
-Only the metadata and structural specifications needed to ensure that any type of data can be stored are included.
-The rest is up to the user.
-This goal sets **BARK** and **ARF** apart from many similar projects that attempt to explicitly deal with many use cases or that are specialized for one or a few applications.

 ## Implementation

-BARK tree can consist of four elemets:
+A Bark tree can consist of four elements:

 + Standard filesystem directories
 + Raw binary files containing numerical data
-+ comma sepparated (csv) plain text files with a header line
++ comma separated vector (csv) plain text files with a header line
 + strictly named [YAML](https://en.wikipedia.org/wiki/YAML) plain text files, containing metadata, with a specific structure and naming format.

-These basic elements make BARK files available on *ALL* multiple platforms and architectures.
 Standard filesystem directories support hierarchical organization of datasets and plaintext YAML files provide metadata attributes.
 BARK specifies the layout used to store data within this framework, while allowing the user to add metadata specific to an application.